 This is such a fun time in the world of weddings because the rules no longer apply.
 Your day can look and feel however you want it to, As a Shenandoah elopement photographer, I help couples plan and capture epic adventures in Shenandoah National Park with zero stress. just joy.

-Shenandoah has over 500 miles of trails, with views of the Blue ridge and Appalachian Mountains.
-There are countless waterfalls to explore, open wildflower fields, and what seems like endless vistas all along Skyline Drive.
+Shenandoah boasts over 500 miles of trails with sweeping Blue Ridge and Appalachian Mountain views.
+There are countless waterfalls, open wildflower fields, and endless

 If you like adventure, Shenandoah is definitely for you!
 There are incredible trails to hike (Old Rag is one of my favorite trails of all time), rock climbing, kayaking on the Shenandoah River, bike riding, and don’t forget about the wine and brewery trail.
 Come ready to explore!